 - Communicate that reducing the spread COVID-19 is the job of everyone, not just facility managers and cleaning staff, so it is important to gain the participation from management and employees to help reduce additional expenses

-- Rework the operation’s scope of work (SOW) so that the sanitizing and disinfection occurs at the most important areas during the times it is needed.
+- Rework the operation’s scope of work (SOW) so that the sanitizing, disinfection and adjustments to ventilation occur at the most important areas and during the times it is needed.

 Define and Communicate Responsibilities

 - Consider all parties—owners, building managers, occupiers—when developing individual responsibilities and processes